 After successfully teaming up with Google for the Nexus 4, LG is back with its own flagship smartphone called the G2.
 Read our LG G2 review to see if it can take on the iPhone 5S, Galaxy Note 3 and Sony Xperia Z1.

 Most flagship smartphone launch at more than £500, and occasionally more than £600 on a SIM-free basis.
 However, sometimes a device turns up and bucks the trend.
 One of those devices is the Nexus 5 (and the Nexus 4 before it) and LG has also followed suit.
-See also: LG G2 mini hands-on review.
+Read: LG G3 release date, price, specs and new features.

 The LG G2 launched at just £399, so not quite as cheap as Google's subsidised phone, but a significant amount cheaper than rivals such as Samsung's Galaxy S4.
 Now we've updated this review a few months on, a quick search on the internet reveals that the G2 can be obtained for under £300 which is astonishing.

 Unfortunately, most smartphones are still purchased on long and expensive contracts but there's never been a better time to buy your phone outright and choose a SIM-only plan.
 Ok, you still need to outlay a fair amount to being with but if you can manage it, you'll find yourself saving money in the long run.
 See also: LG G2 mini hands-on review.

 SIM-only plans offer good value for money and when a newer and better deal comes along you can switch quickly and easily because you're not tied down to a contract.
 The other thing is that new smartphones come along so darn fast, that if you're stuck in a two-year contract then you're phone is going to be out-of-date long before you're due and 'upgrade'.
 And we use inverted commas here because you're unlikely to be offered a brand new device anyway.
 Buying outright means you can sell your phone at a good price when something new takes your fancy.
 You only need to pay the difference rather than the full price.